erievs/loogle-plus-site-metadata-grabber/README.md

 Fork Goals
 ------------

-Make it better for Loogle+
+Make it better for Loogle+, that's about it.

 ------------

 How it Works